ihavethatonvinyl/blog/content/conversations/an-interview-with-kavi-alexander-of-water-lily-acoustics.md

 You, too.
 Take care.
 God bless.

 *Ankur Razdan is the leader of Washington, DC folk-rock group Different Answers.
 He can be followed for his musical micro-reviews on Twitter at @mukkuthani or for his band on Instagram at @differentanswersband, and corresponded with by email at ankurmrazdan@gmail.com.*

+> *I Have That on Vinyl is a reader supported publication.
+If you enjoy what’s going on here please consider donating to the site’s writer fund:[ venmo](https://account.venmo.com/u/Michele-Catalano2659) //[ paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*